-These Classic Gingerbread Cookies are a great way to get into the holiday baking spirit!
+These Classic Gingerbread Cookies taste just like Grandma used to make.
+They are a great way to get into the holiday baking spirit!

 Gingerbread cookies have long been one of my favorite holiday treats.
 In fact, I’d almost say that gingerbread cookies are my favorite cookie…but it’s really darned hard to beat a chewy oatmeal raisin cookie.
 (Nothing against chocolate chip cookies here…they’re just not as good as oatmeal raisin and gingerbread!)
 One of the first things I do every Christmas is bake up a big batch of gingerbread cookies.
 My wife has never been a huge fan of gingerbread…which just means more for me!

 My favorite gingerbread cookie shapes are the classic gingerbread man and woman, but I often use the scraps of dough and turn them into simple round cookies.
 I like to keep the dough on the somewhat thicker side as it yields a chewier cookie.
 (But if you roll this dough out a bit thinner, then you’ll end up with crispier ginger snaps instead.)
 When it comes to decorating, I typically whip up an easy icing for these cookies.
 But another easy and fun trick is to sprinkle a generous amount of sanding sugar across the tops of the cookies before they go into the oven.
 The result is a sparkly cookie with a nice, sweet crunch on top.
 (Or you could get creative and sprinkle the tops with very finely crushed candy canes, too!)